The Nutritional Value of Turnip Greens

 They protect eye health

-Turnip greens, in addition to vitamin A-converting beta-carotene, also contain other carotenoids, such as lutein and zeaxanthin.
+Turnip greens, in addition to vitamin beta-carotene, also contain other carotenoids, such as lutein and zeaxanthin.
 These pigments can prevent eye diseases.
 In fact, as Nutrition Journal explains, they block light damage once the eye absorbs them.

 Prevent cognitive impairment